 While SOAR is not actively seeking additional volunteers at this time, we felt it important to share our philosophy, volunteer duties, and the timeline we will use in the event that we do seek to recruit additional volunteers.

 SOAR is able to do all that it does because of the dedication of many people that volunteer their time and talent.
 Volunteers apply, are screened, interviewed, and possibly offered a position and are treated like an employee.
 We appreciate everyone’s understanding that volunteer programs are important, yet time-intensive on those managing the program.
 As the SOAR Volunteer Program grows, the when, how, and topics for training may change.

 General Definition: Help SOAR staff at public events answer questions, hand out information, assist with hands-on activities where appropriate, and help with SOAR Store sales, as applicable.
 Must complete SOAR Volunteer Orientation.

-General Definition: Assist SOAR staff and other volunteers with transport of injured, ill, or orphaned wild birds from a field location or from another volunteer – throughout the state of Iowa – to another volunteer or to the SOAR facility.
+General Definition: Assist SOAR staff and other volunteers with transport of injured, ill, or orphaned wild birds from a field location or from another volunteer – throughout the state of Iowa – to another volunteer.
 May involve handling the raptor.
 Must complete SOAR Volunteer Orientation.

 Special Skill Volunteers